-Mom’s Zucchini Bread with a Twist
+Mom’s Cinnamon Zucchini Bread With A Twist

-This is our take on our mom’s zucchini bread, with a twist that’s totally ours!
+This is our take on our mom’s cinnamon zucchini bread, with a twist that’s totally ours!
 It’s full of healthy zucchini, a generous amount of cinnamon, golden raisins, toasted walnuts, and applesauce for extra moisture and flavor.

 Why We Love This Recipe